 Once you’ve turned it on, filled the water tank & put beans in the hopper, the initial setup can all be controlled via the app, and the main machine settings are available via the app if you need to change them in the future.

-As long as you remember to put a cup on the drip tray the night before, in theory as long as you don’t want milk (as there’s currently no app smart enough to get the milk out of the fridge), you can turn the machine on as soon as you wake up (or actually before, if you’re very clever), and then order a coffee from your phone as soon as it’s warmed up.
+As long as you remember to put a cup on the drip tray the night before, in theory as long as you don’t want milk (as there’s currently no app smart enough to get the milk out of the fridge), you can turn the machine on as soon as you wake up (or just before, if you’re really clever), and then order a coffee from your phone as soon as it’s warmed up.

 The milk thing, by the way – there are machines that come with milk fridges, but currently, these are just commercial bean to cup coffee machines, as far as I’m aware.
-If you had a bean to cup machine with a milk fridge, with this type of app connectivity, you could wake up and order a cappuccino or latte, which I think would make this feature a lot more interesting to a lot more people.
+If you had a bean to cup machine with a milk fridge, with this kind of app connectivity, you could wake up and order a cappuccino or latte, which I think would make this feature a lot more interesting to a lot more people.

 The not so smart bits